 If a direct debit payment has a bounce back (usually due to insufficient funds in your account), be aware that your bank may charge you a fee.
 Should this occur, you will need to make payment via the portal or at the UniHall office by Friday of that week.
+Three or more direct debit bounce-backs will impact future returner applications.

-7.3 Financial Difficulties
+7.4 Financial Difficulties